Vin Scully, Dodgers broadcaster for 67 years, dies at 94 - WHIZ News

 He often said it was best to describe a big play quickly and then be quiet so fans could listen to the pandemonium.
 After Koufax’s perfect game in 1965, Scully went silent for 38 seconds before talking again.
 He was similarly silent for a time after Kirk Gibson’s pinch-hit home run to win Game 1 of the 1988 World Series.

-He was inducted into the Baseball Hall of Fame in 1982, received a star on the Hollywood Walk of Fame that year, and also had the stadium’s press box named for him in 2001.
+He was inducted into the Baseball Hall of Fame in 1982, received a star on the Hollywood Walk of Fame that year and had the stadium’s press box named for him in 2001.
 The street leading to Dodger Stadium’s main gate was named in his honor in 2016.

 That same year he received the Presidential Medal of Freedom from President Barack Obama.